Celebrating 50 years as Australia’s first Notable Town – 1966 to 2016.

 14 - 20 High Street, Maldon

 The Royal Hotel and Theatre are two of Maldon's earliest surviving buildings.
-The concert hall was built in 1857 and the hotel in 1862 replacing the original timber slab structure.
+The concert hall was built in 1857 and the hotel in 1862 when it replaced the original timber slab structure.
 They were designed by David R. Drape, architect of many fine early Maldon buildings.
 The hotel was operated by the Page family for 51 of its 67 years as a hostelry, and the hall was an entertainment hub offering regular performances and attractions.
 It was one of 3 amusement theatres in Maldon at the time and Saturday nights could be a busy time for the local constabulary.
 In 1975 the former hotel bar was used as a set for the movie 'Break of Day'.

 Extensive restoration work was carried out in the late 1990s.
 The redecorated interior of the theatre hall is well worth a look.
 Now in 2016 the hotel is once again in the hospitality business and the small lolly shop on the north end occupies the former carriageway.